Faster estimation of dynamic discrete choice models using index invertibility: Monte Carlo simulations

-Denoting the observed state variable $Z_{i,t}=(W_i^\intercal,N_{i,t})^\intercal$, period profits from opening an additional store in market $i$ at time $t$ (i.e., $A_{i,t}=1$) are equal to
+Denoting the observed state variable $(N_{i,t},W_i^\intercal)^\intercal$, period profits from opening an additional store in market $i$ at time $t$ (i.e., $A_{i,t}=1$) are equal to

 The first component $(\lambda_i + \theta_W^\intercal W_i)$ of the period profits is the marginal revenue from opening an additional store, i.e., the market size.
 Following the literature \parencite{toivanen2005market,aguirregabiria2020identification}, we allow market size to depend on an unobserved market type ($\lambda_i$) and a long vector of continuous demographic and socioeconomic variables.
 For example, in \textcite{toivanen2005market}, market size depends on total population, youth population, and pensioner-age population.
 In \textcite{aguirregabiria2020identification} market size depends additionally on population density, the local unemployment rate and local GDP per capita.
 Inspired by these papers, we set $W_i\in\mathbb{R}^{\dim(W_i)}$ with $\dim(W_i)=9$.
+Also, we impose that $W_i$ and $\lambda_i$ are statistically independent.
 The second component $\left(\theta_{FC} N_{i,t} + \theta_{EC} \mathsf{1}(N_{i,t}=0) + \epsilon_{i,t}\right)$ represents the marginal cost of opening an additional store, which depends on the firm's local experience.
 Also following \textcite{toivanen2005market,aguirregabiria2020identification}, we assume $\epsilon_{i,t}$ is an opening cost shock that is known to follow the standard normal distribution.
 The period payoff from \textit{not} opening an additional store (i.e., $A_{i,t}=0$) is normalized to zero.
 Firms discount future payoffs at a discount factor $\beta=0.95$, which we assume to be known.
-Finally, observe $N_{i,t+1}$ is uniquely determined by $(N_{i,t},A_{i,t})$, i.e., $N_{i,t+1}=N_{i,t}+A_{i,t}$, so the transition of the state variable is deterministic.
-We initialize $N_{i,1}=0$, assume $\lambda_{i}$ is independent of the other state variables, and draw $W_i$ from the uniform distribution over $[0,1]^{\dim(W_i)}$.
+Finally, observe that $N_{i,t+1}$ is uniquely determined by $(N_{i,t},A_{i,t})$, i.e., $N_{i,t+1}=\max\{N_{i,t}+A_{i,t},3\}$, so the transition of the state variable is deterministic.
+We collect the part of the structural parameter that governs the flow payoff as $\theta=(\theta_W^\intercal,\theta_{FC},\theta_{EC})^\intercal\in\mathbb{R}^{9+1+1}$.
+The remaining component of the structural parameter is the distribution of types $F_{\lambda}$.